SWURPG

 Do I need the custom FFG dice to play SWURPG?

 No. SWURPG uses the standard polyhedral set (d4, d6, d8, d10, d12, d20).
-FFG Star Wars and Genesys use custom narrative dice (Ability, Proficiency, Difficulty, Challenge, Boost, Setback, Force) marked with success/failure/advantage/threat symbols rather than numbers.
+FFG Star Wars and Genesys use 7 custom narrative dice (Ability, Proficiency, Difficulty, Challenge, Boost, Setback, Force) marked with success/failure/advantage/threat/triumph/despair symbols rather than numbers.
 Those special dice aren't needed for SWURPG.

 What is the FFG narrative dice system?

-Each roll uses a pool of custom dice that resolve on two axes simultaneously: success/failure (did you accomplish the task?) and advantage/threat (with what side effects?).
+Each roll uses a pool of custom dice that resolves on two axes simultaneously: success/failure (did you accomplish the task?) and advantage/threat (with what side effects?).
 A character can fail but generate advantage (you missed the shot but spotted an exit), or succeed at a cost (you hit but your blaster overheats).
+Plus Triumph (on a Proficiency die) and Despair (on a Challenge die) trigger major story beats.
 It's elegant but adds GM-improvisation overhead — every roll generates side narrative the GM must adjudicate.

 How is SWURPG's combat different from FFG's?